 Monitoring and Evaluating the success of the education provided for pupils with SEND

 Monitoring progress is an integral part of teaching and leadership; parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. We follow the ‘assess, plan, do, review’ model and will be involving parents/carers and pupils in each step.
 Baselines are recorded to ensure we are able to measure the impact of provision.

 Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress.
 This review can be built into the intervention itself, or it can be a more formal meeting held at least once a term where progress and next steps are discussed.
 If a child has a current Statement of Special Educational Needs or Education Health and Care Plan, termly reviews are supplemented by a formal annual review.

 The SENDCo collates impact data of interventions to ensure that interventions are proving effective.
 Progress data of all learners is monitored by all staff and governors.
-We are also part of the Litcham Cluster Moderation Group so we can ensure that our judgements stand up to scrutiny.
-Our school and cluster data is also monitored by the Local Authority and Ofsted.
+Our school data is also monitored by the Local Authority and Ofsted.

 Equality Act 2010

 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.